vaginessa/dns-wiki/Kernel-security.md

 * Online attacks (on the network stack against malware, dos, ...)
 (optional - [OS specific](https://source.android.com/devices/tech/security/enhancements/enhancements50.html))
 * On Android 5+ the user password is now protected against ordinary [brute-force](http://en.wikipedia.org/wiki/Brute_force) attacks using [scrypt](http://en.wikipedia.org/wiki/Scrypt) and, if available, the key is bound to the hardware keystore to prevent off-device attacks (i.e. brute-force).
 As always, the Android screen lock secret and the device encryption key are not sent off the device or exposed to any application.
-* TLSv1.1 + 1.2 are now enabled by default.
-Look, [here](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html) that also means that Forward secrecy is enabled too which is used in AES-GCM (needs Services 7.x+ installed).
+* TLSv1.2 are now enabled by default.
+Look, [here](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html) that also means that Forward secrecy is enabled too which is used in AES-GCM (needs Play-services 7.x+ installed).
 The weak and vulnerably cipher suites like MD5, 3DES are by default disabled.
+Some pages are still using vulnerable RC4 ciphers, you should avoid visiting them especially if you care about security.

 Overview
 ------------